Chinmayk12/scrap1/README.md

 There are many peoples in India who implements the concept of “Best from Waste”, by buying those waste products which ever the wants to they can make the beautiful Artifacts for their own or for selling it.
 We will also allow users to sell or purchase those artifacts from our platform.
 Therefore, in this project, we proposed a model that estimates proper Waste Management by means of our provided online platform.

 The underlying project helps user to view and buy trending artefacts of all the types.
 The user can add products in Wishlist, cart and then can order them as per their convenience.
 After ordering the product user can keep track of order.

+# Project Setup:
+	a) Follow the link for downloading Xampp Server: https://www.apachefriends.org/

 # Technologies Used:
   1) Frontend: